Dominica: Early 20th century

 In World War I, many Dominicans, mainly the sons of small farmers, volunteered to fight in Europe for the British Empire.
 After the war, an upsurge of political consciousness throughout the Caribbean led to the formation of the Representative Government Association.
-Marshaling public frustration with the lack of a voice in governing Dominica, this group won one-third of the popularly elected seats of the legislative assembly in 1924, and one-half in 1936.
+Marshalling public frustration with the lack of a voice in the government of Dominica, this group won one-third of the popularly elected seats of the legislative assembly in 1924, and one-half in 1936.
 In 1940, administration of Dominica was transferred from the British Leeward Islands to the British Windward Islands.
 During World War II, some Dominicans volunteered in British and Caribbean forces.
 Thousands of Free French refugees from Martinique and Guadeloupe escaped to Dominica from the Vichy-controlled French islands, staying in Roseau and other villages.

 Until 1958, Dominica was governed as part of the British Windward Islands.
 Caribbean islands sought independence from 1958 to 1962, and Dominica became a province of the short-lived West Indies Federation in 1958.
 After the federation dissolved in 1962, Dominica became an associated state of the United Kingdom in 1967, and formally took responsibility for its internal affairs.
-On 3 November 1978, the Commonwealth of Dominica was granted independence as a republic, led by Prime Minister Patrick John.
+On 3 November 1978, Dominica was granted independence as a republic, led by Prime Minister Patrick John.